vladdyz/fragments/README.md

 Node.js package for HTTP basic and digest access authentication & the Passport.js integration.
 Used with the htpasswd utility.
 Tests basic user authentication without the need to overcomplicate the test setup with Cognito User Pools and Authentication UI/domains.
 Uses the hardcoded test accounts within .htpasswd instead.

+### Markdown-It

+Supports conversion of Markdown (.MD) fragments (currently only to HTML) via the :id.ext path params and file extension (e.g. use the id of a Markdown fragment and append HTML)

 ## Development Dependencies

 ### ESLint